nrfconnect/sdk-nrf-bm/samples/boot/mcuboot_recovery_entry/README.rst

 #.
 Observe in the terminal that the device boots into application mode and then advertises with the default name ``nRF_BM_Entry``.
 #.
 Connect to your device using the `nRF Connect Device Manager`_ mobile application.
 #.
 Under the :guilabel:`image` tab, tap :guilabel:`Advanced`.
-   Then, in the reset control pane, select :guilabel:`Switch to bootloader mode` and tap :guilabel:`Send Reset Command`.
+#.
+In the reset control panel, select :guilabel:`Switch to Firmware Loader mode`.
+   Optionally, specify the advertising name in the text field below and tap :guilabel:`Send Reset Command`.
-   Observe in the terminal that the device reboots into Firmware Loader mode and advertises with the default Firmware Loader name ``nRF_BM_MCUmgr``.
+#.
+Observe in the terminal that the device reboots into the Firmware Loader mode and advertises with the advertising name specified or the default Firmware Loader name ``nRF_BM_MCUmgr``.
 #.
 Using the `nRF Connect Device Manager`_ mobile application, go back to the device list and refresh it by swiping down.
    Connect to your device that now advertises with the default firmware loader name ``nRF_BM_MCUmgr``.
 #.
 Under the :guilabel:`image` tab, tap :guilabel:`Advanced`.